hassan-qasemi/contract_foundry_docs/src/guides.md

 * **Withdraw only allowed when:**

   * State is `completed`
-  * Or `executed` and not dispute submitted by customer and 5 days after expired
+  * Or `executed` and no dispute submitted by customer and 5 days passed after expiretion day
 * **No state transitions allowed from `completed`, `disputed`, or `canceled`** unless manually handled

 > 🔐 Funds are locked until the customer approves service completion.